 The symptoms of hypopituitarism depend on which hormones your pituitary gland is not producing enough of.
-For example, if the pituitary does not produce enough growth hormone in a child, they may have a permanently short stature.
-Alternately, if it doesn’t produce enough follicle-stimulating hormone or luteinizing hormone, it might cause problems with sexual function, menstruation, and fertility.
+For example, if the pituitary gland does not produce enough growth hormone in a child, they may have a permanently short stature.
+If it doesn’t produce enough follicle-stimulating hormone or luteinizing hormone, it might cause problems with sexual function, menstruation, and fertility.

-If your doctor thinks you may have hypopituitarism, they will use a blood test to check your levels of the hormones produced by the pituitary gland.
-Sometimes, they will also check for hormones that your pituitary gland stimulates other glands to release.
+If your doctor thinks you may have hypopituitarism, they will use a blood test to check your levels of the hormones the pituitary gland produces.
+They may also check for hormones your pituitary gland stimulates other glands to release.

 For example, your doctor may check your T4 levels.
-Your pituitary gland doesn’t produce this hormone.
-However, it releases TSH, which stimulates your thyroid gland to release T4.
-Therefore, having low levels of T4 indicates that you may have a problem with your pituitary gland.
+Your pituitary gland doesn’t produce this hormone, but it releases TSH, which stimulates your thyroid gland to release T4.
+Having low levels of T4 indicates you may have a problem with your pituitary gland.

 Your doctor may prescribe specific medications before doing blood tests.
-These medications are designed to stimulate your body’s production of specific hormones.
-Taking these before the test can help your doctor get a better understanding of your pituitary gland function.
+These medications will stimulate your body’s production of specific hormones.
+Taking them before the test can help your doctor better understand your pituitary gland function.

-Once your doctor has determined which hormone levels are low, they must check the parts of your body (target organs) affected by those hormones.
-Sometimes, the problem isn’t with your pituitary gland itself, but rather with these other target organs.
+Once your doctor determines which hormone levels are low, they must check the parts of your body (target organs) those hormones affect.
+Sometimes, the problem isn’t with your pituitary gland, but rather with the target organs.

 Your doctor may also perform imaging tests, such as a CT scan or MRI scan on your brain.
-These tests can help them figure out if a tumor on your pituitary gland is affecting its function.
+These tests can help your doctor figure out if a tumor on your pituitary gland is affecting its function.

 This condition is best managed by an endocrinologist.
-There is no single course of treatment for this condition because a number of hormones may be affected.
+There is no single course of treatment because this condition may affect a number of hormones.
 In general, the goal of treatment is to bring all your hormone levels back to normal.